Amateur radio: Radiotelegraphy

+The transition occurred in several stages over the preceding decades:

+1991: The FCC first introduced a "no-code" Technician Class license, though code proficiency was still required to access frequencies below 30 MHz.

+2000: The requirement for higher-level licenses (General and Amateur Extra) was standardized and reduced to a single speed of 5 words per minute (WPM).

+2003: The International Telecommunication Union (ITU) modified international regulations, leaving it to individual countries to decide if Morse code should remain a requirement.

+December 15, 2006: The FCC released the official Report and Order announcing the total elimination of the Morse code exam.

+February 23, 2007: The new rules became effective, allowing applicants to earn any class of license by passing only the written theory examinations.)

 Digital and computer-assisted modes

 Personal computers have enabled new digital transmission modes.
 Radioteletype (RTTY), once operated by mechanical devices, is now handled in software.
 Packet radio, developed in the 1970s, uses protocols such as AX.25 and TCP/IP.
 Later modes including PSK31 and FT8 allow efficient low-signal communication on shortwave bands.

 Radio over IP (RoIP) applies Internet-based telephony techniques to radio.
 EchoLink and the Internet Radio Linking Project link repeaters and operators worldwide.

 Other specialised modes support weak-signal communication.
-Automatic link establishment (ALE) maintains networks on high frequency bands, while the WSJT suite supports meteor scatter and moonbounce.
+Automatic link establishment (ALE) maintains networks on high-frequency bands, while the WSJT suite supports meteor scatter and moonbounce.

 Television and repeater systems

 Fast-scan amateur television (ATV) adapts consumer video equipment to transmit images.
 It typically operates on the 70 cm (420–450 MHz) but may also use the 33 cm and higher frequencies.
 Because of wide bandwidth requirements, ATV usually covers 30–100 km (20–60 mi).
 Linked repeater systems extend this range to several hundred kilometres.
 Repeaters are often located on high ground or towers and may be linked by other amateur bands, landlines, or the Internet.